-1. The Council's treasury activities are strictly regulated by statutory requirements and a professional code of practice (the CIPFA Code of Practice on Treasury Management), which includes the requirement for determining a treasury strategy on the likely financing and investment activity for the current year.
+1. The Council's treasury activities are regulated by statute and a code of practice (the CIPFA Code of Practice on Treasury Management), which includes the requirement for determining a treasury strategy on the likely financing and investment activity for the current year.
 The updated code in 2011 also recommended that Members are informed of Treasury Management activities at least twice a year.
 This report therefore ensures this authority is embracing Best Practice in accordance with CIPFA's recommendations.